We can help: ‘Contactless’ legal services

 Copies of your ID will be required – your conveyancer will advise you on the type and format of ID we can accept.

 When you’re ready to exchange contracts, your conveyancer will explain the legal implications to you via a phone call.
-We will then send the paperwork to you by post or email for you to sign in the presence of an independent witness (please comply with social distancing).
+We will then send the paperwork to you by post or email for you to sign in the presence of an independent witness.

-Completion will be arranged over the phone with your instructions.
+Completion can be arranged over the phone with your instructions.

 If you are considering divorce or separation, looking for advice about an issue relating to your children, or need urgent help to ensure your safety and that of your children, we can progress your case by telephone, email or video call.

-We recognise it can be difficult to talk to us confidentially during lockdown, so we can arrange to call you at a specific time if preferred.
+We recognise it can be difficult to talk to us confidentially at home, so we can arrange to call you at a specific time if preferred.
 We can post or email documents to you as you prefer.

-The Court system is still operating, and most hearings are held by conference call.
-There is currently no need for you to attend Court.
+The Court system is still operating, and many hearings are held now by conference call.

 All personal injury cases can be progressed from start to finish without the need for a face-to-face appointment, so no matter your location, we can help.